wongkoo/DemoInMyBlog/README.md

-You can find articles about these demo in my blog: [wongkoo](http://wongkoo.github.io/).
+You can find articles about these demos in my blog: [wongkoo](http://wongkoo.github.io/).